IAD Program of Study

 Required Major Courses: Fall | credits |

-IAD420: IAD Thesis: Schematic Design
+IAD420: IAD Studio 5: Senior Thesis – Schematic Design

 3.0 |

-The IA+D Green Studio focuses on how to respond as a team to the real-world demands, requirements and contingencies of a client-sponsored, environmentally responsible project.
-The course methodology emphasizes the use of green materials and technologies from the start, requiring that students employ “whole systems thinking” and “design for climate” with appropriate solar orientation, passive energy strategies, natural ventilation, non-toxic materials, efficient fixtures and other green techniques in mind.
-While aesthetics are important, program development, spatial organization, construction methods, efficient energy systems and building envelope performance are the foremost emphasis of this studio.
-Understanding LEED guidelines, the Living Building Challenge and other green building standards is an integral part of the process.
+Green studio presents a working method based on the broader concept of sustainability and green building.
+The course methodology emphasizes the use of green materials and technologies from the start, requiring that students employ “whole systems thinking” and design with passive solar and ventilation strategies in mind.
+While aesthetics are important, program development, spatial organization, systems, structure and building envelope performance are the foremost emphasis of this studio component.
+Understanding LEED guidelines, the Living Building Challenge and other green building standards is an integral part of that process.
+Credits: 3.0 |

 3.0 |